Empty Arms' Bereavement Support Group

 WHERE: We're located at the Florence Arts and Business Building, 140 Pine Street, Room 2B (basement level), in Florence, MA.
 There is plenty of free parking behind the building.

 WHAT: This group is free & open to all families who have experienced pregnancy or infant loss at any stage.

 Emily Brownlow first came to Empty Arms in January 2013, after the stillbirth of her daughter Ruby.
 For years, she attended meetings every month, and connected with other families for support and friendship.
-Emily is a member of the peer companion team, supporting newly bereaved families through their losses and assisting hospital staff with memory making.
-She also co-facilitate the monthly bereavement group with Carol.
+Emily is a member of the peer companion team, supporting newly bereaved families through their losses in hospital settings and assisting hospital staff with memory making opportunities.

 Below, you will read the principles for the Empty Arms Bereavement Meeting.
 Our principles are the best way to communicate the shared values that are upheld at group meetings, as well as to give you a sense of what to expect from participants during the course of a given evening.
 Strict confidentiality is expected from all group members, and participation in the discussion is optional.

 Bereavement Support Group Principles

 At Empty Arms, we know that losing a baby is an isolating and devastating experience.
 In our meetings we support bereaved parents by naming the incredible challenges they are experiencing, knowing that this group is one of the few places where parents can speak the truth about the depth of their emotions and the details of their experience.